melmatt7/matching_algorithim/README.rst

     :align: center
     :alt: schematic

-Mentee and mentor preferences as well as mentor capacities are inputed as dictionaries in the solve.py file.
-Running this file will output a results dictionary with the mentor/mentee matching.
+Mentee and mentor preferences as well as mentor capacities are provided in respective csv files.
+Program outputs a csv file with computed matchings.

 Future
 ########